MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Get-AzureRmBatchSubscriptionQuotas.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmBatchSubscriptionQuotas** cmdlet gets the quota of accounts for your subscription in the azure_2 Batch service for the specified region.
+The **Get-AzureRmBatchSubscriptionQuotas** cmdlet gets the quota of accounts for your subscription in the Azure Batch service for the specified region.

 ## EXAMPLES